Corysia/squeakers/README.md

 Controls:

-- Arrow keys to move
+- WASD or Arrow keys to move
-- Left click and drag the mouse to pan the camera
+- Right click and drag the mouse to pan the camera
+- Shift-F to toggle Fullscreen mode

 ## How to build